-Far nily Structures Far nily Life Cycle Stages Family Contexts Couple only families Forming couples Low-income families Families with dependent children New couples Unemployed families with or without children Single-parent families Pregnancy Families with children or adults with Step or blended families With infants and preschoolers special needs Multigenerational families With school age children Families from different cultural/ethnic and linguistic Foster families With children in transition to adulthood backgrounds Older couple families Young adult transition and leaving home Families caring for a person with a disability or chronic ill health or of frail old age Persons living alone with families elsewhere Midlife adults with both young and old dependents Homeless families Couple who define themselves as family but currently living in different households With elderly dependents Families in which parents have mental health and substance abuse (Cross-border families) Elderly with adult children/grandchildren Families with new arrival members Caring for an ageing partner Geographic (Rural/Suburban/ Urban) Separation or loss of a partner Families engaged in a specific type of Family with no economically active person occupation for their livelihood, including primary economic activities (e.g. fisheries, agriculture, etc.) Families living in a specific type of accommodation Families with doubly non-permanent resident children (Any types of families other than the al ove, please specify:) II ALL Types of families
+Far nily Structures Far nily Life Cycle Stages Family Contexts Couple only families Forming couples Low-income families Families with dependent children (New couples) Unemployed families with or without children Single-parent families Pregnancy Families with children or adults with Step or blended families With infants and preschoolers special needs Multigenerational families With school age children Families from different cultural/ethnic and linguistic Foster families With children in transition to adulthood backgrounds Older couple families Young adult transition and leaving home Families caring for a person with a disability or chronic ill health or of frail old age Persons living alone with families elsewhere Midlife adults with both young and Homeless families Couple who define themselves as old dependents Families in which parents have family but currently living in different households With elderly dependents mental health and substance abuse Cross-border families Elderly with adult children/grandchildren Families with new arrival members Caring for an ageing partner Geographic (Rural/Suburban/ Urban) Separation or loss of a partner Families engaged in a specific type of Family with no economically active occupation for their livelihood, including primary economic activities person (e.g. fisheries, agriculture, etc.) Families living in a specific type of accommodation Families with doubly non-permanent resident children Any types of families other than the ab l ove . please specify: Control official , ALL Types of families